Do you own a small wind turbine? Or perhaps you’re looking to install your first solar PV panels? You may have some extra renewable power to sell!

 If that’s the case, you should consider all the options available to you to sell excess renewable energy and get the most money back for it.
 The options available to you may include a power purchase agreement (PPAs), a direct wire or on-site usage.

-In this blog post, learn about how to sell export power from small-scale renewable energy installations and when you could benefit from using the Renewable Exchange platform.
+In this blog post, learn about how to sell export power from small-scale renewable energy installations.

 Can I sell excess electricity to the grid?